Answering Your Health Care Fraud Questions

 Whether you have received notice of an audit or law enforcement officials have raided your office and seized documents, it is crucial that you seek legal counsel as early as possible in the process.

 At Hilder & Associates, P.C., we help doctors and other medical providers avoid prosecution by conducting internal investigations and ensuring that the administrative process is followed.
 This stage prior to the filing of any fraud charges is often critical to mitigating negative consequences and helping medical providers stay in business.

 Our attorneys also have a wealth of experience in litigating fraud cases in state and federal courts.

 What Are The Penalties For A Health Care Fraud Conviction?

 Being convicted of healthcare fraud and related crimes can result in fines, restitution, prison, probation and loss of medical licensing.

-Depending the extent of the allegations, hospitals and other healthcare organizations may face millions or even billions of dollars in fines.
+Depending on the extent of the allegations, hospitals and other health care organizations may face millions or even billions of dollars in fines.

 To request a consultation to discuss your case, call Hilder & Associates, P.C., at 713-234-1416 or toll-free at 888-659-8742.